azuredevcollege/trainingdays/day3/challenges/03-challenge-search.md

 - create an Azure Search Service in the Portal
 - add Cognitive Skills to Azure Search
 - integrate Azure Search in an Node.js application
-- create an Azure Cognitive Search index in Python using Jupyter notebooks (optional)

 ## Table Of Contents